Jonathan2251/lbd/source/gpu.rst

 framework supporting OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.

-Most GPUs have 16 or 32 lanes in a SIMD processor (Warp), vulkan provides Subgroup operations to data parallel programming on lanes of SIMD processor [#vulkan-subgroup]_.
+Most GPUs have 16 or 32 Lanes in a SIMD processor (Warp), vulkan provides Subgroup operations to data parallel programming on Lanes of SIMD processor [#vulkan-subgroup]_.

-Subgroup operations provide a fast way for moving data between lanes intra Warp.
+Subgroup operations provide a fast way for moving data between Lanes intra Warp.
-Assuming each Warp has eight lanes.
+Assuming each Warp has eight Lanes.
 The following table lists result of reduce, inclusive and exclusive operations.

-.. table:: Lists each lane's value after **Reduce**, **Inclusive** and **Exclusive** operations repectively
+.. table:: Lists each Lane's value after **Reduce**, **Inclusive** and **Exclusive** operations repectively

   ================  ============  ============  ============  ============